Number-phase uncertainty relations and bipartite entanglement detection in spin ensembles: The Dicke state as a bipartite state

 \section{The Dicke state as a bipartite state}

-In this Appendix, we analyize the entanglement properties of Dicke states given in \EQ{eq:Dickestate}.
-Dicke state have been realized with photons and trapped ions for up to 6 particles, using parametric down conversion \cite{Kiesel2007Experimental,Wieczorek2009Experimental,Prevedel2009Experimental}.
-Later, large Dicke states have been created with BEC of two-state atoms \cite{Lucke2011Twin,Hamley2012Spin-nematic,Lucke2014Detecting,Vitagliano2017Entanglement,Zou2018Beating}.
-The entanglement of Dicke states is quite robust to external noise and imperfections.
+In this Appendix, we analyze the entanglement properties of Dicke states given in \EQ{eq:Dickestate}.
+First of all, the entanglement of Dicke states is quite robust to external noise and imperfections.
 For instance, loosing a particle does not make the Dicke state separable.
-Dicke states make possible quantum metrology with the maximal, Heisenberg scaling \cite{Lucke2011Twin}.
+As already mentioned, Dicke states make possible quantum metrology with the maximal, Heisenberg scaling~\cite{Lucke2011Twin}.

 The entanglement of formation of $\vert {\rm D}_N \rangle$ is known considering an equal partitioning of the $N$ particles \cite{Stockton2003Characterizing}.
-For large $N,$ it is given as \be E_{\rm F}^{({\rm Dicke})}\approx \log_2(N)/2. \ee In comparison, the entanglement of a maximally entangled states of qudits of dimension $d$ is $\log_2 d.$ Hence, the bipartite entanglement of the Dicke states is close to the entanglement of a maximally entangled state with $d=\sqrt N.$
+For large $N,$ it is given as \be E_{\rm F}^{({\rm Dicke})}\approx \log_2(N)/2. \ee In comparison, the entanglement of a maximally entangled state of two qudits of dimension $d$ is $\log_2 d.$ Hence, the bipartite entanglement of the Dicke state is close to the entanglement of a maximally entangled state with $d=\sqrt N.$